teaching-on-testbeds/hello-chameleon/index.md

 To log in to the VM over SSH, you will:

 -   open your terminal application,
--   run the cell below, which will give you an SSH login command,
+-   run the cell below, which will print an SSH login command,
 -   copy this command and make any necessary modifications (if needed, as described in the following cell),
 -   paste it into your terminal and hit Enter.